 This means the speech acts and the order in which they are presented to the speaker.
 Different speech acts include apologizing, inviting someone somewhere, greetings, requests, assertions, orders, questions, etc. Think of act sequence this way, in conversation there is turn-taking and interrupting.
 That is, people who are speaking to one another need to take turns, right?
 So, when you’re making a request of someone, for example, you’ll be going back and forth leading up to your request, as well as after you make your request.
+We discuss a few of these examples in-depth in the Dell Hymes Masterclass.
 This also accounts for the possibility of overlapping speech and interruptions during the turn-taking sequences.
 Another way to think about act sequence is sequentially, how does the conversation unfold.
 How is the speech act performed?
 Before making the request, do you say hello?
 Or do you jump into the request?
 How does the speech event unfold?
 And how to you manage the turn-taking throughout the conversation?

 This means the way the speaking is performed.
 The tone of voice you use, the inflection patterns, the prosody, which means intonation, the manner in which you deliver the message so the style.
 You can think of it as elements combined for by delivery.